ooni/netx/DESIGN.md

-This package will define an interface compatible with the `net.Resolver` struct, such that its methods can be used as replacaments for namesake `net.Resolver` methods:
+This package will define an interface compatible with the `net.Resolver` struct, such that its methods can be used as replacaments for the golang stdlib `net.Resolver` methods:

 ```Go
 type Client interface {